sophgo/sophon-sail/docs/source_en/module_cpp/cpp_Tensor.rst

 * judge_ret: bool

-Returns True if it owns the data pointer of system memory, otherwise False.
+Returns true if it owns the data pointer of system memory, otherwise false.

 **Sample:**
     .. code-block:: c